 The church is the body of Christ, of which Jesus is the Head.
 The members of the church are those who have trusted the finished work of Christ through faith in Him.
 The purpose of the church is to glorify God by loving Him and by making Him known to a lost world.

-Christ instituted the sacraments of the church, which are Baptism and Communion.
+Christ instituted the ordinances of the church, which are Baptism and Communion.

 - The universe is not eternal but had its beginning in the creative work of God (Genesis 1:1; Hebrews 11:3)

 - Man was created especially to reflect the character or image of God (Genesis 1:26,27).
 Thus, man bears a special moral responsibility to God (Revelation 4:11).